Finding free internet access is easier than you think — even inside of your own home.

 And here’s a bonus saving tip for you.
 When I was last on the FreedomPop website checking out plans, Rakuten had a 7% cash-back offer for purchases on that site.

 Rakuten regularly changes its cash-back offers, so the reward may not always be that high.
 But if you’re planning on signing up with FreedomPop, consider signing up with Rakuten too.
-You’ll keep more money in your pocket!

 With Juno, you can get up to 10 hours of free dial-up internet per month for no cost.
 You will, of course, need an actual landline phone connection in order to access the service.
 And while dial-up does offer a generally-reliable connection, you may be surprised at just how slow the speed is — especially if you’re young enough to have never used dial-up before!

 If you need something faster and don’t mind paying for low-cost internet, Juno does offer other packages.
-They have an accelerated dial-up internet service that gives you better speeds.
+They have an accelerated dial-up internet service that gives you higher speeds.
 Those plans start at $29.95 per month.

 One thing to note about the accelerated plan is that it will only speed up certain sites.
 Secured and/or encrypted pages — in other words, any website beginning with https:// — won’t be accelerated.